How to Apply

 Regular Student Payroll

 Each year hundreds of on-campus part-time jobs are made available by UW-Whitewater.
 Any student enrolled on at least a half-time basis can apply for jobs similar to Federal Work-Study positions in university offices, laboratories or other facilities.
-These positions are listed online.
-Look for Hawk Jobs on the UW-Whitewater Financial Aid website and the Student Employment office home page.
+All student employment opportunities are advertised on the Handshake site found on the UW-Whitewater Student Employment website.

 All on-campus students are paid with funds directly deposited to their savings or checking accounts.

 The private company with the contracts to provide food services to UW-Whitewater hires approximately 225 students each year to work in the dining halls and for its catering service.
-Students can search for employment opportunities on the HawkJobs website.
+All student employment opportunities are advertised on the Handshake site found on the UW-Whitewater Student Employment website.

 Each year the Career and Leadership Development Office lists many part-time jobs in private homes, businesses, and industries in the Whitewater area.
-These openings are listed on "Hawk Jobs".
+These openings are listed on the UW-Whitewater Student Employment website.
 Students on foreign student visas (F-1's) are not eligible for off-campus employment without special permission.